Mixed EW-QCD leading fermionic three-loop corrections at $\mathcal{O}(\alpha_s\alpha^2)$ to electroweak precision observables: Renormalization

 where $\Sigma_{\psi}(p^2) = \slashed{p}\Sigma_V(p^2) + M\Sigma_S(p^2)$ is the fermion self-energy, which can be split into a vector and a scalar part\footnote{Here we have ignored parity-violating interactions since for our purposes we only need QCD corrections to the fermion masses.}.
 In this work, the masses of all fermions except the top quark is set to zero.
 The OS top mass is defined by imposing the condition $D_t(p)|_{p^2=M_t^2-iM_t\Gamma_t}=0$ and expanding up to one-loop order (in which case the top width can be neglected), leading to

 Alternatively, in the \msbar\ scheme the counterterm only contains the divergent piece along with $\log{4\pi}$ and the Euler number $\gamma_E$.
-At one-loop order it reads\footnote{In our practical calculations, we excluded the dependence on $\log{4\pi}$ and $\gamma_E$ to match the conventions used in {\sc TVID~2.1}.}
+At one-loop order it reads\footnote{In our practical calculations, we excluded the dependence on $\log{4\pi}$ and $\gamma_E$ to match the conventions used in the program {\sc TVID~2.1}\cite{Bauberger:2019heh}, which we use for the evaluation of master integrals (see section~\ref{calc} for more details). }

 Here the lower case $m$ is used to denote \msbar\ quantities, and $\mu$ is the renormalization scale.

 At one-loop level, the relation between the OS and \msbar\ mass can be easily derived from these formulae, with the result